-We have adopted a service-oriented architecture supported by data processing technologies which consist of front-end and back-end modules.
-Our network infrastructure is built upon self-owned servers located in data centers operated by a major PRC internet data center provider.
+We have built our technology platform relying primarily on software and systems that we have developed in-house and to a lesser extent on third-party software that we have modified and incorporated.
+Our strong technology platform is vital in supporting our pursuit of a continually improving customer experience, including the customer experience of our mobile users.
+From our website, the primary customer interface, to the back end management systems, our technology platform supports smooth and accurate operational execution as well as seamless information flow, data consistency and analytics.
+We have adopted a service-oriented architecture supported by big data technology, which consist of front-end and back-end modules.
+Our network infrastructure is built on self-owned servers located in data centers operated by a major PRC internet data center provider.
 We are implementing enhanced cloud architecture and infrastructure for our core data processing system to augment our existing virtual private network as we continue to expand our operations, enabling us to achieve significant operational efficiency through a virtual and centralized network platform.
+The principal components of our technology platform include:

-Our front-end modules, which refer to modules supporting our website and mobile applications, mainly include product display, account management, category browsing, shopping cart, order processing and payment functions.
-Our front-end modules are supported by our proprietary content distribution network, dynamic and distributed cluster and two core databases on merchandise and customers, providing our customers with quicker access to the product display they are interested in, and facilitating faster check outs.
+Website and mobile applications.
+Our website, together with our mobile applications, is our primary customer interface, which mainly include product display, account management, category browsing, shopping cart, order processing and payment functions..
+Our website and mobile applications are supported by our proprietary content distribution network, dynamic and distributed cluster and two core databases on merchandise and customers, providing our customers with quicker access to the product display in which they are interested, and facilitating faster check outs.
 We have designed our systems to cope with our maximum peak concurrent visitors at all times.
 As a result, we are able to provide our customers constantly smooth online shopping experience.